 It is also important that you provide the necessary amount of time and resources for training users on how to implement the software.
 The most effective training sessions I’ve helped set up were done through a “train the trainer” methodology.
 This approach has been adopted by Gainsight early on, and I highly recommend taking advantage of this powerful framework to help your power user develop and present the training to the other team members on an ongoing basis.
 This course and others like it can be found by clicking here.
 If you are considering investing in customer success software such as ClientSuccess, Totango or Amity, you definitely want to find out about their training offerings.
 As about live (onsite or online) training options, whether they have pre-recorded ‘how to’ videos and check out their online knowledge base website.

 - The CSM system you need is based on a few factors, namely, what your customer success team requires to make their jobs easier.

 - The goals of the business should influence which CSM system you choose.
 There is no point in getting a standard CSM system if your business intends to grow, and you expect to scale your Customer Success team.

 - Do your research and learn how different CSM solutions integrate with various databases and systems in order to avoid data integration challenges in the future.

 - Ensure that not only does at least one Customer Success manager know how to use your CSM system of choice but that the other team members have access to what they need and keep the system updated and organized.

-Overall, a customer success platform should be an integral part of your plan to executing your Customer Success strategy – efficiently and effectively.
-An investment in a CSM software ensures that your customer success managers are organized, proactive and have all the most important information about their book of business in one place and in a timely manner.
+Overall, a customer success platform should be an integral part of your plan for executing your Customer Success strategy – efficiently and effectively.
+An investment in CSM software ensures that your customer success managers are organized, and proactive and have all the most important information about their book of business in one place and in a timely manner.